 Climbing at the Back of Lake Louise

 The quartzite cliff faces that hug the back end of Lake Louise, a 20 minute drive east from Field into Banff National Park, have been the playground of a dedicated band of local climbers and visiting rock rats since early development began decades ago.
 Here you'll find a wide variety of sport and traditional gear routes, ranging from from 5.6 to 5.14 (French 3-8b).
 While there are many classic sport climbs on these walls, an old-school ethic is carefully guarded at this crag, with many routes featuring mixed protection wherever gear placement is viable.
 As such it is highly recommended that you bring cams and nuts to enjoy this exquisite quartzite.

 Railway Avenue in Field

-The Field Valley is home to a crag of its own, relatively obscure despite being within walking distance of town.
-Railway Avenue is a quartzite rockface with six bolted routes to be found, tucked alongside the railway tracks at the base of Mount Stephen.
-The wall can be accessed by walking 45 minutes east out of town and 100m west of the Cool Spring ice climb.
-These climbs are not for the faint of heart: each is rated 11a (6c) or higher.
+The Field Valley is home to a crag of its own, relatively obscure despite being close to town.
+Railway Avenue is a steep quartzite face with six bolted routes near the railway tracks at the base of Mount Stephen.
+The climbing established at this crag are graded 11a (6c) or higher.
 Beta for these routes can be found in Sport Climbing In the Canadian Rockies (Martin & Jones, 2016) or Banff Rock (Perry, 2012).

 Bouldering in Yoho National Park

 Cathedral Forest / Spiral Tunnels Boulders

 Climbers who favour the difficult moves and technical skills demanded by bouldering will enjoy a stop at this classic road-side location.
 The Cathedral Mountain boulder field hosts dozens of quartzite and limestone boulders with problems ranging from V0 to V10.
 The aptly-named First Stone is located across from the Spiral Tunnels Lookout between Field and Lake Louise.
 With a handful of boulders nestled conveniently nearby, it's an accessible spot for a quick session.

 Takakkaw Falls Boulders